Listen, Learn, Adapt, Act

 Sometimes serendipity reigns supreme.
 At the beginning of the week, a conservation friend in Pennsylvania described her approach to equity as: “listen, learn, accept correction, take action.”
 I softened and shortened that a bit as we talked, summarizing it as: listen, learn, adapt, act.

-Isn’t that what the WADE is the Washington Association of District Employees conference is all about?
+Isn’t that what the WADE conference is all about?
 Listen to the wisdom and experience of others.
 Learn new information, approaches, and ideas.
 Adapt those new things to fit your own situation or community.
 And act on what you learn to implement the best of what you harvested.

 Listen, Learn, Adapt, Act